lavin-01/lavin-01.github.io/_tabs/about.md

 ### INTRODUCTION

-Welcome to my **Cybersecurity Portfolio**, a collection of projects, write-ups, and resources that demonstrate my skills as a **Cybersecurity Analyst & Penetration Tester**.
+Welcome to my **Portfolio**, a collection of projects, write-ups, and resources that demonstrate my skills as a **Cybersecurity Analyst & Penetration Tester**.
 This portfolio highlights my hands-on experience in threat analysis, penetration testing, vulnerability assessment, and ethical hacking.
 ![My Portfolio](assets/images/blog_image.jpg)

 ---